Masked man: Spurs’ Popovich wears face covering for game

 Indiana’s Victor Oladipo, who had ruled himself out of the NBA restart because of injury concerns but is reconsidering, started the Pacers’ scrimmage opener against Portland on Thursday.

+Oladipo shot 3 for 10 in 19 minutes, scoring eight points in Indiana’s 91-88 win.
+Afterward, he said he hasn’t made a final decision on whether to play when the games count or not.

+”We’ll see.
+I’m reassessing every day, just reassessing after every game,” Oladipo said. ”Nothing is definite.
+At the end of the day, I’m just reading my body.
+We’ll see how my body responds after today.”

-Also back on the floor: Portland’s Jusuf Nurkic, another starter in that game.
+Also back: Portland’s Jusuf Nurkic, another starter in Thursday’s game.
 It was Nurkic’s first NBA live action since he broke his leg on March 25, 2019.
+Nurkic played 20 minutes, shot 6 for 10 and scored 14 points.

+”In the opportunities that he had, he looked good,” Portland coach Terry Stotts said.

+The Trail Blazers also got Zach Collins back after he missed several months recovering from shoulder surgery.
+He had six points and four rebounds.